You are currently viewing Lunchtime Theater at Bewley’s Café Features Ireland’s Top Talent

 While there, they can also marvel at the architecture of this great Dublin landmark, including the beautiful Harry Clarke stained-glass windows.

 Performances begin at 1 p.m. and are over by 2 p.m.
+Soirée shows are also frequently offered.

-Bewley's History in Ireland
+The History of Bewley's in Ireland

 The Bewley name has a long association with Dublin.